Dr. Amanda Bright

 EXPERIENCE

 Prior to joining the Grady College, Dr. Bright spent 15 years in print and online journalism as a reporter, photographer, copy editor/designer, page one editor and news editor.
 She also spent 10 years teaching journalism and advising high school newspapers and yearbooks, as well as speaking and writing about trends in journalism education.
-At Eastern Illinois University, Bright taught news writing and design, advised the Warbler yearbook, and taught online courses for journalism advisers.
-Recently, she was media content coordinator for Indiana State Online, website co-administrator and social media director for the Illinois Journalism Education Association, and education editor for MediaShift.
+At Eastern Illinois University, Bright taught news writing and design, advised the yearbook, and taught online courses for journalism advisers.
+She also served as media content coordinator for Indiana State Unniversity, website administrator and social media director for the Illinois Journalism Education Association, and education editor for MediaShift.

 AWARDS AND FELLOWSHIP